qtexndy/auctions-quorum/README.md

 Unlike English auctions, Vickrey auctions are sealed auctions where no one knows other's bid.
 This is implemented using Quorum's private transactions.

-An administration node, say node 1, first creates a private contract PrivateVickreyAuction.sol with every other nodes.
+An administration node, say node 1, first creates a private contract [PrivateVickreyAuction.sol](examples/7nodes/PrivateVickreyAuction.sol) with every other nodes.
 Then other nodes submit their bids to node 1.
 All the bids are privates, so every node only knows its own bid, not others.

-Upon receiving a bid, node 1 publishes the hash of the bid to a public contract PublicVickeryAucation.sol (how to do that?
+Upon receiving a bid, node 1 publishes the hash of the bid to a public contract [PublicVickeryAucation.sol](examples/7nodes/PublicVickreyAuction.sol) (how to do that?
 Is it possible to call a deployed public contract from a private contract?).

+* If both contracts are public, one can call another in remix development mode.
+But somehow I couldn't get it to work after deploying both contracts to 7 nodes?
+(Anyone has any idea why?)

+* Will deploy the private contract into private mode after solving the above issue.

 When the auctions ends, node 1 publishes all bids to PublicVickreyAuction and everyone can call "findWinner()" to verify the auction is valid.